 Students may do any 2 position papers that they like, subject to one condition.
-Students may not complete the final 2 position papers.
+Students may not complete the final 2 position papers as their two options.

 Maximum length: 750 words excluding notes, bibliography and title page (12 font; standard margins, double-spacing).
 Students may not exceed the 750 word limit.
 Papers that are overlength will receive a substantial deduction.
 Please provide a word count on your title page that excludes your notes, bibliography and title page.